Hanabi-Live/hanabi-live/docs/FEATURES.md

 * In the middle of a game, players can click on the arrow button in the bottom-left-hand corner to open the in-game replay feature.
 * Using this feature, players can go back in time to see the exact game state at a specific turn.
+* There are some helpful shortcuts for going to a specific turn:
+  * You can click on a card in the play stacks to go to the turn before the card was played.
+  * You can click on a card in the discard pile to go to the turn before the card was discarded.
+  * You can click on an entry in the clue log to go to the turn when the clue was given.
+  * You can click on the three strike squares to go to the turn before the strike happened, if any.
+  * You can right-click on the "Turn" label to go to an arbitrary turn.

 #### Game History and Profiles